andcoa/MetasploitTelemetryGeneration/README.md

 ![image](https://github.com/user-attachments/assets/b86b61d6-69f2-4c53-bc6c-968e04365989)

 Queried the IP of the attacker Kali VM and observed that it had multiple attempts to connect to port 3389 (RDP).
-This would raise a lot of questions for a SOC team such as what machine is this and who is trying to connect to the Windows VM?
+This would raise a lot of questions for a SOC team, such as what machine is this and who is trying to connect to the Windows VM?

 ![image](https://github.com/user-attachments/assets/00cdca04-7f02-4f47-8118-f89dba97799e)